DefinetlyNotAI/Logicytics/CONTRIBUTING.md

 output name/format.
 Do not hide a second authorization or output contract behind a setting in an existing collector.

+Configuration changes must preserve the strict schema described in [CONFIGURATION.md](CONFIGURATION.md).
+Update that field reference and its parser-backed documentation tests in the same commit as any setting, default, bound, migration alias, or source-precedence change.
+Invocation-only behavior belongs in `RunRequest` or CLI flags, not persistent configuration.

 Looking to contribute something to Logicytics? **Here's how you can help.**

 Please take a moment to review this document to make the contribution